| "When

 regret and frustration at not summiting when all factors

 were in favour will linger an awful lot longer.
+Lessons

-learned then:
+learned then: Don't

 just assume that because you've given it all 100% that

 others have.
+Mont

 Blanc is a BIG MOUNTAIN.
 A guide cannot drag you up